Propane LPG Tank Fill Telemetry

 2. System Architecture

 Device-side responsibilities.
 Inside the post-mounted enclosure, the Cygnet STM32 host on the Notecarrier CX wakes every sample_interval_min (default 15 minutes), reads the 4-20 mA float transmitter and the DS18B20 shell probe, converts the linear current straight to fill percentage and gallons remaining, and updates a smoothed consumption-rate estimate.
 If a threshold trips, it queues an alert Note right then; otherwise it just goes back to sleep.
 Once per report_interval_hr (default 24 hours) it ships a templated summary carrying current fill %, fill gallons, minimum fill seen in the window, window-averaged temperature, daily consumption rate, and projected days-until-empty.
-Between wakes the host is cut entirely via card.attn and the Notecard idles at ~18 µA — every queued Note travels over I²C with no JSON hand-rolling and no AT commands.
+Between wakes the host is cut entirely via card.attn and Notecard for Skylo idles at ~8 µA — every queued Note travels over I²C with no JSON hand-rolling and no AT commands.

 Notehub responsibilities.
 Events land in Notehub from whatever transport carried them, where they're ingested, stored, and fanned out through project-level routes.
 Per-fleet environment variables are how a single firmware image services tanks of every capacity — the tank size and sensor calibration live in Notehub, not in compiled constants.
 Smart Fleets make it easy to group tanks by territory, capacity class, or customer type so the right calibration values flow to the right tanks automatically.